LAVEEN/DuplicateQuestionPair/README.md

 ## Setup
-The project is based on Deep Learning Neural Network.It uses keras and tensorflow.
+The project is based on Deep Learning Neural Network.
 The code has been tested on Ubuntu 16.04 LTS.

 ### Requirements